-2.1—Subscriptions shall be due on 1 July each year.
+2.1—Membership fees shall be due on 31 August each year.

-2.2—Membership of either an Institutional or Associate Member shall lapse if the annual subscription remains unpaid for twelve months.
+2.2—Membership of an Institutional Member shall lapse if the annual membership fee remains unpaid for twelve months.

-2.3—The annual membership fee, which covers the period from 1 July to 30 June of the following year, shall be determined at each Biennial Conference and can be varied by vote of a simple majority of those Institutional Members present.
+2.3—The annual membership fee, which covers the period from 1 July to 30 June of the following year, shall be determined at each Conference and can be varied by vote of a simple majority of those Institutional Members present.

-2.5—The Treasurer will circulate a subscription renewal notice in June of each year with full payment details.
+2.5—The Treasurer will circulate a membership fee renewal notice in June of each year with full payment details.

-3.1—The President chairs all meetings of the Executive Committee and at least the formal or Business Sessions at the Biennial Conference.
+The President chairs all meetings of the Executive Committee and at least the General Meeting at the Conference.

-The Vice-Presidents are required to act for the President as necessary and may be required to fulfil other duties, for example, preparing an annual report of the Association’s activities.
+The Vice Presidents are required to act for the President as necessary and may be required to fulfil other duties, for example, preparing an annual report of the Association’s activities.

-The Secretary is responsible for the minutes of all Business Meetings of the Association and Executive Committee and for all correspondence and action agreed by a Business Meeting or the Executive Committee.
+The Secretary is responsible for finalising the minutes of all General Meetings and Executive Committee meetings and for all correspondence and action agreed by a General Meeting or the Executive Committee.
 The Secretary maintains the roll of members and ensures that all meetings are convened in accordance with the Constitution and By‐laws.

 Initially, the Secretariat shall be in the National Assembly Library, Republic of Korea.

-4.1—The Secretary shall compile and maintain a Roll of Members containing details of the name and position held by the member, the member’s postal address and telephone, fax and telex numbers, where appropriate.
+4.1—The Secretary shall compile and maintain a roll of members containing details of the name, the position, and the contact information of Institutional Members, where appropriate.

-4.2—The Roll shall be used to prepare a membership list for distribution to all members at each Biennial Conference.
+4.2—The roll of members shall be used to prepare a membership list for distribution to all Institutional Members at each Conference.

-5.1—The Secretary shall call for nominations for the positions on the Executive Committee three months (90 days) prior to the date of the Biennial Conference.
+5.1—The Secretary shall call for nominations for the positions on the Executive Committee 90 days prior to the date of the Conference.

 5.2—Nominations, which do not require a seconder, may be made by Institutional Members who are willing to stand for office.
-If a member wishes to nominate another Institutional Member or a staff person of a legislature to which the Institutional Member belongs for office, the nomination must contain a statement by the nominee that he or she is willing to stand.
+If an Institutional Member wishes to nominate another Institutional Member or a staff person of a legislature to which the Institutional Member belongs for office, the nomination must contain a statement by the nominee that s/he is willing to stand.

-5.3—Nominations must reach the Secretary 1 month (30 days) prior to the date of the Biennial Conference and the Secretary, or in the absence of the Secretary, the President will notify all Institutional Members of the names of all nominees and will circulate a proxy form to enable those unable to attend the conference to vote.
+5.3—Nominations must reach the Secretary 30 days prior to the date of the General Meeting and the Secretary, or in the absence of the Secretary, the President will notify all Institutional Members of the names of all nominees 14 days prior to the General Meeting.

-7. Operations of standing committees and other subordinate bodies
+7. Operations of Special Committees and other Subordinate Bodies

-7.2—The Chairperson or Convenor of each Standing Committee or other subordinate body shall be an Institutional Member of the Association.
+7.2—The Chairperson or Convenor of each Special Committee or other subordinate body shall be an Institutional Member.

-7.3—Members of Standing Committees and other subordinate bodies may be drawn from the staff of Institutional Member Libraries in order to bring all available expertise to the benefit of the Association’s affairs.
+7.3—Members of Special Committees and other subordinate bodies may be drawn from the staff of the legislatures to which Institutional Members belong in order to bring all available expertise to the benefit of the Association’s affairs.